tsedio/tsed/docs/docs/injection-scopes.md

 ## Instance scope

-Instance scope used on provider tells the injector to create a new instance each time the provider is injected to another one.
+Instance scope used on a provider tells the injector to create a new instance each time the provider is injected to another one.

 <<< @/docs/docs/snippets/providers/scope-instance.ts